TheresaLui/SelfHelpContent_v2/articles/microsoft.dataexplorer/memory-queryfailures.md

 # Azure Data Explorer query failures

 <!--issueDescription-->
-Your Azure Data Explorer is having query failures with low memory issues (Error E_LOW_MEMORY_CONDITION) and query failures due to low memory are result of a non-optimized workload running against your Azure Data Explorer.
+Your Azure Data Explorer is having query failures with E_LOW_MEMORY_CONDITION issues and query failures due to low memory are result of a non-optimized workload running against your Azure Data Explorer.
 <!--/issueDescription-->

 ## **Recommended Documents**